Billbergia zebrina Established in 1959 Aechmea pimenti-velosoi

 Orthophytum Blaze, Copper Penny*

-them to a monthly meeting if you think they are not commonly found in collections.
+to a monthly meeting if you think they are not commonly found in collections.
+(Plants

-(Plants known to be available commercially are noted with an *.
-Please let us know
+known to be available commercially are noted with an *.
+Please let us know if other

-If you have hybrids not on the above list that you think came from either of these
+have hybrids not on the above list that you think came from either of these sources, bring

 Visit to Lavinia Acton Property